Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: System Model

 \subsection{Spheroidal Model}

-In this paper, we consider a spheroid as a three-dimensional arrangement of $N_c$ cells in a sphere-like shape with radius $\gamma_s$ that mimics the structure and function of small organs.
-The interior space of the spheroid is composed of both the cells and the extracellular space (ECS), i.e., the space between the cells, which is for exchanging nutrients, gases, and signaling molecules between the cells and the surrounding environment.
-This extracellular space allows for the diffusion of molecules and the formation of concentration gradients.
-In this paper, we assume that the materials of extracellular matrix (ECM) do not contribute a meaningful volume to the occupancy of the spheroid and, consequently, simplify it as empty extracellular space.
-Given that $V_c$ represents the volume of an individual cell within the spheroid, the volumes of the cell matrix and the extracellular space between cells are equivalent to $V_cN_c$ and $V_s-V_cN_c$, respectively, in which the overall volume of the spheroid is $V_s=\frac{4}{3}\pi \gamma_s^3$.
-In this study, we characterize the architecture of the spheroid as a porous medium, wherein the porosity parameter, $\varepsilon$, serves as the ratio of the extracellular space to the overall volume of the spheroid, i.e.,
+As shown in Fig.~\ref{Fig0}, we consider a spheroid as a three-dimensional arrangement of $N_\mathrm{c}$ cells in a sphere-like shape with radius $\gamma_\mathrm{s}$ that mimics the structural and functional characteristics observed in the biological organs or tissue constructs that are used in laboratory environments.
+The interior space of the spheroid is composed of both the cells and the ECS.
+The ECS allows for the diffusion of molecules and the formation of concentration gradients.
+In this paper, we assume that the ECM materials do not contribute a meaningful volume to the occupancy of the spheroid and, consequently, simplify the ECS as empty fluid.
+Given that $V_\mathrm{c}$ represents the volume of an individual cell within the spheroid, the volumes of the cell matrix and the extracellular space between cells are equivalent to $V_\mathrm{c}N_\mathrm{c}$ and $V_\mathrm{s}-V_\mathrm{c}N_\mathrm{c}$, respectively, where the overall volume of the spheroid is $V_\mathrm{s}=\frac{4}{3}\pi \gamma_\mathrm{s}^3$.
+In this study, we characterize the architecture of the spheroid as a porous medium, wherein the \textit{porosity parameter}, $\varepsilon$, serves as the ratio of the extracellular space to the overall volume of the spheroid, i.e.,

-We assume that the spheroids are immersed in a fluid medium that occupies its extracellular space.
-Signaling molecules, nutrient molecules, and waste products diffuse within the extracellular space via curved paths, resulting in a shorter net molecule displacement over a given time interval than outside.
+We assume that the spheroids are immersed in a fluid medium that occupies their extracellular space.
+Signaling molecules, nutrient molecules, and waste products diffuse within the ECS via curved paths, resulting in a shorter net molecule displacement over a given time interval than outside the spheroid.
 Consequently, the effective diffusion within the whole spheroid volume is reduced compared to the free fluid diffusion outside.
-We consider the entire spheroid volume to be a homogenized diffusion environment, which we will refer to as the ``homogenized spheroid'' or simply ``spheroid'' throughout the remainder of this paper.
-The effective diffusion coefficient within this homogenized spheroid can be determined in terms of the diffusion coefficient ($D$) of molecules $A$ in the free fluid, as follows:
+We consider the entire spheroid volume to be a homogenized diffusion environment that we will refer to as the ``homogenized spheroid'' or simply ``spheroid'' throughout the remainder of this paper.
+The effective diffusion coefficient within this homogenized spheroid can be determined in terms of the diffusion coefficient ($D$) of the signaling $A$ molecules in the free fluid as \cite{FRENNING201188}